orblivion/offline-cryptoparty/crypto_during.md

 ## A Favor for Me

-* Speak Up!
-If you're crypto-aware, stop me if I'm wrong.
-Others: do not trust me in particular!
-* Pretend we're at Rogers Campground in New Hampshire
-* Download from me, but don't trust my software.
-I'll show you why we can trust it.
-Other crypto-aware people serve as a check.
-* Everybody hop on your chosen source of Internet connection, go to the following page, and get this info, unless you already have:
-  * github.com/orblivion/offline-cryptoparty

-Here's what you will be installing, but don't install it yet:

-* Windows
-Sha1Sum program
-Thunderbird
-GPG
-Enigmail
-<a href="blah.zip">Link with everything Windows, Mac, and Linux></a>

-* Mac

-Thunderbird (versions)
-GPG (versions)
-Enigmail (versions)
-<a href="blah.zip">Link with everything Windows, Mac, and Linux></a>

-* Linux

-Thunderbird (versions, per OS)
-GPG (only if you don't already have it.
-Debian, Ubuntu, Mint, for instance, should already have it. try running gpg in a command line) (per OS)
-Enigmail (versions, per thunderbird)
-<a href="blah.tar.bz">Link with everything Windows, Mac, and Linux></a>

-Extract your files into a directory.
-DO NOT install anything without being told to, because you do not know the authenticity of these files.
-Kids, don't take crypto software from strangers!
-What we have in front of you are everybody's installers.
-What I aim to establish, as sure as you can be over the open Internet, is that these are the genuine installer files.
-Here are the steps to this:

-1) Windows Users: Look at the sha1sum program.
-Right click on it.
-You will see that it is signed by Microsoft.
-This is using the Certificate Authority system built into Windows.
-It's not great, but it's as good as you'll get in your general Windows experience.
-Once you're satisfied, install this program.
-This program will help you verify files.
-2) GPG users, run:

-gpg --recv_keys .... (all the keys)
+* Experiment
+  * low or no bandwidth
+  * Pretend we're at Porcfest (at a campground in rural New Hampshire)
+* PGP is not normally this complicated!
+  * This experiment is somewhat complicated, but afterwards there will be no need for cmd line
+* Trust
+  * Crypto aware: Speak Up!
+Stop me if I'm wrong.
+  * Not crypto aware: Do not trust me! (in particular)
+  * I'll (hopefully) convince everybody that you can trust my software.
+* Sha1sums and Fingerprints for software
+  * Did you get them ahead of time?
+  * If not, hop on your chosen source of Internet connection, go here:
+    * github.com/orblivion/offline-cryptoparty/crypto_before.md

+## Installers

+Please download [everybody's installers](althethings.zip) what you will be installing, but don't install it yet:

+TODO Link above with everything Windows and Mac, and Enigmail Linux

+### Windows

+* Sha1Sum program
+* Thunderbird
+* GPG
+* Enigmail

+### Mac

+* Thunderbird (versions)
+* GPG (versions)
+* Enigmail (versions)

+### Linux

+* Didn't finish your part of the experiment done in time.
+* Thunderbird (from repository)
+* GPG
+  * If you have a Debian or a derived distro, such as Ubuntu or Mint, you already have it.
+  * from repository otherwise
+* Enigmail (from repository, or using Thunderbird's interface)

+## Instructions

+### Extract

+* **DON'T** install anything yet.
+  * Kids, don't take crypto software from strangers!
+* You have everybody's installers.
+You will help verify each other's stuff.
+* No less secure than open Internet.

+### Windows Only

+* Find sha1sum program # TODO get its name
+* Right click on it.
+  * Digital Signature
+  * Microsoft Corporation
+  * Certificate Authority
+* Once satisfied, go ahead and install.
+* You can verify files.
+(Linux and Mac have this built in)

+### People with GPG already

+* Get all the development keys from my keyserver
+  * gpg --recv_keys --keyserver cryptoparty.com # TODO all the keys
+  * don't trust them yet!
+  * gpg --fingerprint TODO some filter for the right ones, hmm
+  * Check that they match what you got.
+  * Now you can trust them.
+* gpg --verify

 1) People with GPG already installed can check the GPG signature of all the GPG installers to confirm that the copy *they* have on their computer is legitimate.
 2) Everybody run the sha1sum -c (or equivalent) on gpg_installers.sha1 file.
 This establishes that all of the files match the description in the gpg_installers.sha1sum file I supplied.
 Take a look at the file to see that it points to all GPG installers.
 This doesn't establish much yet, since I supplied gpg_installers.sha1sum.